 The Provider Cost report allows to sum up the run costs by Provider.

-Run costs are often imported from a cost management system like Apptio or SAP FI. https://dev.leanix.net/v4.0/docs/graphql-example-application-costs gives a nice example how to import costs via the LeanIX GraphQL API.
+Run costs are often imported from a cost management system like Apptio or SAP FI.
+This GraphQL Example: Application Costs page gives a nice example of how to import costs via the LeanIX GraphQL API.

 Change costs are managed via the Project Fact Sheet.
-You can include both Budget (OpEx and CapEx) and Ordered Values.
-The latter are captured as properties of the relation Project - Provider in order to relate the Order to a concrete delivery.
+You can include both Budget, Operating Expenses (OpEx) and Capital Expenditure (CapEx), and Ordered Values.
+The latter is captured as properties of the relation Project - Provider in order to relate the Order to a concrete delivery.

 Include your internal IT organisation as a provider to manage the internally ordered costs.